klecknerlab/ad_sync/hardware_fab/README.md

 **Misc.
 Optional:**
 * Power jack -- only needed if you aren't powering through USB (1 per board: [Wurth 694106301002](https://www.digikey.com/en/products/detail/w%C3%BCrth-elektronik/694106301002/5047522))
 * Filter capacitors: the analog output amplifiers have empty slots for a through hole capacitor.
 The amplifier resistor is 120 kOhm, so 100 pF gives a -3dB frequency of 13.3 KHz.
-This is easily achieved with a small ceramic capacitor.
-The filter capacitor for the main signal is CFxP1.
-The second capacitor for each output (CFxM1) is the filter on the voltage reference, which is used to make the output bipolar.
-This shouldn't be needed, but could (maybe?) reduce noise if added.
+There is already 30 pF attached to the output (CF3/CF13) giving a 44 kHz cutoff; if higher speeds are required you could remove these resistors, but this is not recommended.
+If you would like to provide additional filtering, a capacitor could be attachd to CF2/CF12.

 * Output resistors: the digital outputs come with a surface mount 50 Ohm resistor installed.
 If you would like a different output resistance, you can remove this resistor and add a through hole resistor next to the BNC output.
 In most cases this should not be needed.